-It is useful to keep lists of empty houses and copies of this handbook at hand.
-As squatting attracts harassment from the police, it might also be sensible to keep at hand information on what to do if people are arrested (such as the NCCL Know Your Rights wallet - see REFERENCES), names of sympathetic local lawyers and people who would be willing to stand surety for bail.
+It is useful to keep lists of squattable places and copies of this handbook at hand, as well as local information, leaflets on what to do in case of arrests or police harassment (such as the NCCL Know Your Rights wallet-see REFERENCES) and names of sympathetic lawyers.

-If the squats come under threat of eviction, you will want to keep correspondence (if any) with the owner or authority, details of legal proceedings and a press list.
-If at all possible, get a telephone installed (a pay-phone is best so you don't get landed with huge bills).
-Don't forget to give ASS the number!
+When squats come under threat of eviction, you will want to keep copies of correspondence with the owner or council (if any), details of legal proceedings and a press list.
+If at all possible, get a phone installed.
+A pay-phone avoids being landed with big bills.
+Don't forget to tell ASS and other squatting groups the number!

-For many of us, squatting is not simply a way of getting a home, but also provides a base for other projects.
-All of the following have been set up in squats: creches and playgroups for children; food co-ops; bakeries; claimants' unions; women's centres and battered women's refuges; offset litho presses; peace campaigns; community papers.
+For many of us, squatting is not just a way of getting a home, but also provides a base for other projects.
+In addition to the activities mentioned above, claimants' unions, food co-ops, bakeries, womens centres and refuges, community printers and papers and peace campaigns have all been set up in squats.
 These kind of projects can serve a double function: they are worth doing in themselves and help create links with people in the area who are not squatting.
-(For instance, a printing press can be used by tenants' groups for their papers or a playgroup by women and children from neighbouring estates.)
-It may be hard to break down the walls between squatters and other residents in the area, and obviously one way is if the squatters make a positive contribution to the life of the community.
+Sometimes it is hard to break down the walls between squatters and other local residents.
+Obviously, one way is if squatters make a positive contribution to the life of the community.

-Obviously, much of this would be difficult for people in isolated squats, and many people who find themsleves living in the only squat in the street or on an estate prefer not to advertise the fact.
-Sooner or later, though, you are likely to need some support, and it is a good idea to be in touch with other squatters before (rather than during) an emergency.
-ASS tries to keep an up-to-date list of local groups and active contacts in order to put squatters in touch with each other.
-Obviously it needs to hear from squatters frequently if this information is to be accurate.
+Much of this will be difficult for people in isolated squats, and many people who are the only squatters in a street or estate prefer not to advertise the fact.
+Sooner or later, though, you are likely to need some support and it is a good idea to be in touch with other squatters before (rather than during) an emergency.
+ASS tries to keep an up to date list of local groups and active contacts, but it needs to hear from squatters frequently if this is to be accurate.